emma darlow stearn

 Emma Darlow Stearn joined chambers in October 2024, on successful completion of her pupillage.

-Emma has particular expertise in whistleblowing law and crossover cases involving employment, freedom of expression and/or media & information law, informed by her time working as a senior legal adviser for whistleblowing charity Protect.
+Emma accepts instructions across all areas of chambers’ work and has particular expertise in whistleblowing law and crossover cases involving employment, human rights and/or media & information law, informed by her time working as a senior legal adviser for whistleblowing charity Protect.

 Employment & Discrimination